 Preparing before an earthquake

 - Securely strap your hot water tank.
 This is the most important preparation you can make, as it will keep the water line and gas line from breaking and ensure a source of water.
-The BC Building and Plumbing Codes now require it, and contractors who install and service water heaters can do for you, so get it done as part of regular appliance maintenance.
-Find a contractor near you with our online directory.
+The BC Building and Plumbing Codes now require it, and contractors who install and service water heaters can do it for you, so get it done as part of regular appliance maintenance.
+Find a licensed contractor near you.

 - Anchor other gas appliances wherever possible.
 Use flexible metal connectors to connect appliances to rigid gas piping.
 Securing all your gas appliances properly reduces the need for a seismic shut-off valve.